marko-knoebl/slides/src/sections/react-with-hooks/11-inputs-en.md

 In the context of React, input elements are special:

 Their properties (especially `.value`) can be directly modified by the user
-Therefore there are aspects of the UI state which would not be captured in `this.state`.
+Therefore there are aspects of the UI state which would not be captured in the state.

 ## Inputs